Skip to content

 Barking for any dog does not always mean aggression and can be a way to communicate many different feelings.
 The more you spend time with your dog, the more you will understand their mannerisms and personality.

-What is the temperament & personality of a Kyi-Leo?
+What is the average weight & height of a Kyi-Leo?

 The Kyi-leo is overall a great dog to have a pet.
 They love to cuddle and give affection.
 They are great around children of all ages and are friendly to all animals and strangers.